 We can’t erase our connection to each other but we can turn down the volume on how much we FEEL from that connection.
 We can also create and uphold personal and energetic boundaries.

-By the way, acceptance and acknowledgement are not the same as resigning yourself to circumstances that suck.
+HOT TIP: Acceptance and acknowledgement are not the same as resigning yourself to circumstances that suck.
 This concept used to confuse me.
 I wondered how you’re supposed to accept “what is” when that’s what you want to change.

 Rather than resigning to your circumstances, let them co-exist with you, get to know them, thank them, and tap into your desire and vision for the blessings that are always on their way to you.